 “The Drifter and the Dream part 1” is the newest addition to Matt Townsend’s expanding musical catalogue.
 The first instalment in a 2-part series, the EP features Townsend on vocals and both acoustic and electric guitars, Bill Berg on drums, and Rodney Easter Jr. handling bass duties.
-A complement of musicians drop in to layer percussions, organs, and synths for what proves to be a engulfing acoustic experience.
-Straying from Townsend’s early solo approach, “The Drifter and the Dream” invites listeners to engage in rich tapestry of sound that challenges more than just the auditory senses.
+A complement of musicians drop into layer percussions, organs, and synths for what proves to be an engulfing acoustic experience.
+Straying from Townsend’s early solo approach, “The Drifter and the Dream” invites listeners to engage in the rich tapestry of sound that challenges more than just the auditory senses.

 The instrumental diversity provides a moody soundtrack to the North Carolina native’s reflection on contemporary social issues, spirituality, and humanity in general.
 The album’s cover shows a pyramid superimposed onto a moon resting on top on mountainous terrain.
 Through the pyramid, we can see a constellation of stars.
 A translucent Townsend stands in the foreground, with his back to us, staring into the distance.
 The pyramid is reminiscent of Pink Floyd’s Dark Side of the Moon, as is overlaying onto, well, a moon.